amenophis1er/jump-cli/README.md

-# Jump CLI 🚀
+# Jump CLI

-**Enhanced Directory Shortcut Manager** - Navigate your projects like a pro!
+**Enhanced Directory Shortcut Manager** - Navigate your projects efficiently.

 Jump CLI is a powerful command-line tool that lets you create shortcuts to your frequently used directories with optional actions.
-Say goodbye to typing long paths and hello to instant navigation!
+Eliminate the need for typing long paths and enable instant navigation to your projects.

-## ✨ Features
+## Features

-- 🎯 **Quick Navigation** - Jump to any directory with a simple shortcut
+- **Quick Navigation** - Jump to any directory with a simple shortcut
-- ⚡ **Custom Actions** - Run commands automatically when jumping (activate venv, git status, etc.)
+- **Custom Actions** - Run commands automatically when jumping (activate venv, git status, etc.)
-- 🔍 **Fuzzy Search** - Find shortcuts even with partial names
+- **Fuzzy Search** - Find shortcuts even with partial names
-- 🎨 **Colored Output** - Beautiful, readable terminal output
+- **Colored Output** - Clear, readable terminal output
-- 📊 **Statistics** - Track your shortcuts usage
+- **Statistics** - Track your shortcuts usage
-- 💾 **Backup/Restore** - Export and import your shortcuts
+- **Backup/Restore** - Export and import your shortcuts
-- 🔧 **Easy Management** - Add, update, remove shortcuts effortlessly
+- **Easy Management** - Add, update, remove shortcuts effortlessly

-## 🚀 Quick Install
+## Installation

 **One-liner installation:**